wpilibsuite/styleguide/wpiformat/README.md

 ## Project Setup

-To use these tools with a new project, copy `.styleguide`, and `.styleguide-license` from the examples folder into the project and create a new `.clang-format` file based on the desired C/C++ style.
+To use these tools with a new project, copy `.wpiformat`, and `.wpiformat-license` from the examples folder into the project and create a new `.clang-format` file based on the desired C/C++ style.

 Note: Since wpiformat already handles include ordering, it is recommended to use `SortIncludes: false` in `.clang-format`.

-## .styleguide
+## .wpiformat

-wpiformat checks the current directory for the `.styleguide` file.
+wpiformat checks the current directory for the `.wpiformat` file.
 If one doesn't exist, all parent directories are tried as well.
 This file contains groups of filename regular expressions.
 ```
 groupName {
   regex_here